MisanthropeGirl/schroders/README.md

 *Dates are out of order as everything from this point onwards is the branch rather than the base*

 Switched over to modern Redux today, aka ReactToolkit.
 I read the first four pages of the Redux Essentials tutorial last week and I was pleasantly suprised at how easy it was to migrate from old style to new.
 Obviously the tests exploded but they were easy enough to update.
 I grimaced a bit when I realised that I'd have to change `test-utils.tsx` but the necessary adjustments were simple.

+## 2025-11-18

+Async data, aka API calls.
+It doesn't make sense for this app but I am going to do it anyway.

+So first I had to understand what a [thunk actually was](https://daveceddia.com/what-is-a-thunk/).
+Turns out it is just a name for a function which returns a function (aka naming is hard - and I'm bad at putting names to concepts) before finding out [how they work](https://medium.com/fullstack-academy/thunks-in-redux-the-basics-85e538a3fe60).
+Whist reading that I did wonder if Helen S et al thought about doing it this way at F1000 but I can see how it would quickly have gotten out of hand given the cascade of calls that were made to fetch articles.
+The Redux Sagas approach makes sense there (even if most interviewers look at me weirdly/with befuddlement if I mention them).